Hiking at McConnells Mill State Park

 Rugged trails traverse the gorge.
 Please wear appropriate clothing, including boots.
 For your safety and to protect the resource, please stay on the trails.

 This trail is at the northern end of McConnells Mill State Park and is part of the North Country National Scenic Trail.
 This trail begins at the Alpha Pass scenic vista and follows the east bank of Slippery Rock Creek.
-There is an exit to the Point Parking Area or the trail follows the creek to the Old Mill.
+There is an exit to the Point Parking Area or the trail follows the creek to the historic gristmill.

 This trail begins at the Hells Hollow parking lot and follows and twice crosses Hell Run on its way to a limekiln and Hells Hollow Falls.
 Although the main trail is smooth and level, the section by the waterfall can be slippery.

-The trail continues on rocky terrain to Eckert Bridge where hikers cross Slippery Rock Creek and hike up the west side of the creek to the covered bridge.
+Hikers then cross Slippery Rock Creek and continue on the west bank upstream to the covered bridge.
 The western section of the trail has blue blazes and is part of the North Country National Scenic Trail.

 Part of the North Country National Scenic Trail, Slippery Rock Gorge Trail begins jointly with Hells Hollow Trail at the Hells Hollow parking lot.
 The Gorge Trail splits off just before the second footbridge.